-Funds owed to an employee as compensation for work performed or hours worked, as determined by the individual’s employment contract, as well as payroll taxes and other deductions.
+Payroll liabilities include funds owed to an employee as compensation for work performed or hours worked, as determined by the individual’s employment contract, as well as payroll taxes and other deductions.

-This liability includes the hourly wage and benefits that the employer has agreed to provide to the employee as a result of his or her work.
+This liability includes the hourly wage and benefits that the employer has agreed to provide to the employee as a result of their work.
 The total payroll liability includes the gross wages, employer taxes, and pre-tax benefits of the employee.